 Not to mention, 3 out of the 4 are portable, so you can take them with you anywhere!

 Kettlebells are definitely one of the best fitness training tools, at home or in the gym.
-They are extremely effective for developing total body muscle and strength, and they can also be used to improve your cardiovascular health.
+They are extremely effective for developing total body muscle and strength, and they can also be used to improve your cardiovascular health and fat loss.

 Kettlebells are one of the most versatile home workout tools.